cossacklabs/themis/tools/afl/README.md

 That’s it.
-You don’t have to compile and install Themis, we’ll do it for you in a special way instead.
+You don’t have to compile and install Themis, we’ll do it for you, in a special way.

 [build]: https://github.com/cossacklabs/themis/wiki/Building-and-installing

 ### Running fuzzing tests

-To fuzz something do this:
+To fuzz something, do this:

 ```
 make fuzz FUZZ_BIN=scell_seal_decrypt
 ```

-where _scell_seal_decrypt_ can be one of the [available fuzzing tools].
+For _scell_seal_decrypt_, one of the [available fuzzing tools] can be used.

-This command prepares Themis for fuzzing, builds all fuzzing tools, and launches AFL fuzzer for the tool you selected.
+This command prepares Themis for fuzzing, builds all fuzzing tools, and launches AFL fuzzer for the tool you've selected.
-To stop fuzzing press `Ctrl-C` in your terminal.
+To stop fuzzing, press `Ctrl-C` in your terminal.

 [available fuzzing tools]: input

 ### Environment variables

-If the compilation fails
+If the compilation fails,
-then you might try fixing it
+you can try fixing it
 by tweaking the following environment variables:

   - `AFL_FUZZ` —